brechtbilliet/brechtbilliet.github.io/_posts/2022-08-10-angular-interview-questions-for-seniors.md

 ### <blockquote>8: How would you test Angular applications?</blockquote>

 This question has a lot of different answers, and none of them are right or wrong.
-But it's a great way to see how the candidate feels about testing, where the priorities lie and how much experience he or she has with testing Angular applications.
+But it's a great way to see how the candidate feels about testing, where the priorities lie and how much experience they have with testing Angular applications.

 I would first talk about the testing pyramid vs snowcone and how today I prefer something like the honeycomb principle:
-A small amount of unittests (only the real complex logic), a lot of integration tests for the components, a small amount of E2E tests to test the happy flows.
+A small amount of unit tests (only the real complex logic), a lot of integration tests for the components, a small amount of E2E tests to test the happy flows.
 I would say something like I unittest the real logic in services and I don't use TestBed but `jest` just like I would test any javascript or typescript class or function.
 I'd back it up with complexity, performance and why I don't like to be bound to a specific framework.